-Starting and running a business can be a daunting experience, especially when it comes to taxes.
+Forming a limited company after starting as a sole trader is a natural next step forward for many, however, it can be a daunting experience, especially when it comes to taxes.
 If you have always paid your taxes through the Pay-As-You-Earn (PAYE) system previously this is quite a change.
 Even with the help of an accountant during the year, it makes sense to have a basic knowledge of the taxation system to help your own planning of finances.

 Thankfully, we’ve put together a brief guide to help you with deciphering the wonderful world of taxes!

 Corporation Tax (CT600) – Company Tax Return

 Limited companies have a taxation system called Corporation Tax.
 This tax is calculated based on the profits the company generates during the accounting period.

 Corporation Tax is declared on a Corporation Tax Return (called a CT600) which is submitted to HMRC within 12 months of the year-end of the company.
 Payment is due within 9 months of the year-end and so it is important to ensure you know what you are paying before then.
 The tax is generally paid in one lump sum.
 A company’s accounting year-end is naturally the end of the month a year after you have incorporated your company and continues as the end of the same month for every year after.

 Read more on our latest Corporation Tax guide

 Corporation Tax is declared on a Corporation Tax Return (called a CT600) which is submitted to HMRC within 12 months of the year end of the company.
 Payment is due within 9 months of the year end and so it is important to ensure you know what you are paying before then.